aruizca/aruizca-blog/src/main/resources/jbake/content/blog/2014/08-how-to-render-json-properly-without-escaping-quotes-inside-a-gsp-script-tag.md

 </r:script>
 ```

 Unfortunately this does not work, at least when you are using the resources plugin.

+<div class="index-break"></div>

 You know it does not work because all the quotes have been escaped and they should have not:
 ```html
 <script>
 	var data = {&quot;whatever&quot;:&quot;whatever&quot;};